aadjones/cookie/docs/specs.md

 ### **Front-End Components (Next.js with TypeScript)**

 - **LandingPage Component:**
-  - Explains the app briefly and features the primary "Generate" button.
+  - Explains the app briefly and introduces the “Get New Cookie” action.
 - **CookieGenerator Component:**
-  - Handles the main interactive experience:
+  - Manages the overall flow:
-    - **GenerateButton:** Triggers the backend API call and art generation.
-    - **CookieArt Component:** Uses p5.js (or a placeholder for now) to display generative art.
+    - **Get New Cookie Button:** Randomly selects a cookie personality.
+    - **CookieArt Component:** Displays the custom art (placeholder emoji) for the selected personality.
-    - **CookieName Display:** Shows the randomly generated name.
+    - **CookieName Display:** Shows the unique name of the cookie personality.
-    - **Interactive Animation:** When the cookie is clicked, plays the “cookie-cracking” animation.
+    - **Interactive Animation:** Plays the standard cookie-cracking animation or a custom behavior (if defined by the personality).
-    - **FortuneMessage Display:** Shows the fortune after the animation.
+    - **FortuneMessage Display:** Displays one randomly chosen fortune message from the personality’s list.
-    - **ShareButtons:** Options for sharing via social media.
-    - **GenerateNewButton:** Resets the experience for another generation.
+    - **ShareButtons:** Provides social sharing options, positioned consistently (e.g., in a fixed bottom bar).
+- **Custom Behavior Support:**
+  - Structure your components so that each cookie personality can have its own specialized component or behavior if needed.
+  - For example, the Matryoshka Cookie might have its own component that displays a nested cookie rather than a simple fortune message.

 ### **Back-End (Vercel Serverless Functions)**

-- **/api/generate-fortune Function:**
+- **/api/cookie-personalities Function:**
   - Written in TypeScript/Node.js.
-  - Handles the HTTP request, constructs a prompt with random tone parameters, calls the Hugging Face API, and returns the generated fortune message.
+  - Returns a JSON object containing an array of cookie personalities and their associated fortune messages.
+- **(Future) /api/generate-fortune Function:**
+  - For dynamic fortune generation via an LLM, this endpoint could construct a prompt based on the cookie personality and return a generated fortune.

 ---

 ## **5\.
 User Flow Diagram (High Level)**

 1. **User lands on the homepage.**
-2. **User clicks "Generate":**
+2. **User clicks “Get New Cookie”:**
-   - Front-end calls `/api/generate-fortune` serverless function.
-   - Simultaneously, a placeholder art (or a temporary algorithmic art generation) is initiated.
-3. **Cookie Generation:**
-   - The app displays a generated cookie image (with its unique, algorithmically chosen name).
+   - The front-end calls `/api/cookie-personalities` (or uses a local curated list) to randomly select a cookie personality.
+   - The selected cookie’s art and name are displayed.
-4. **User clicks the cookie:**
+3. **User clicks the cookie art:**
-   - The cookie-opening animation plays.
+   - The cookie art is replaced by an animation (or custom behavior) representing the cookie cracking.
-5. **Fortune Reveal:**
+4. **Fortune Reveal:**
-   - Once the animation completes, the fortune message appears.
+   - Once the animation completes, a fortune message (randomly selected from the personality’s list) is revealed.
+5. **Share & Regenerate:**
-6. **User can share the result or click "Generate New" to restart the process.**
+   - The user can share the result via social media.
+   - The user can click “Get New Cookie” to clear the current state and begin again with a new cookie.

 ---